 Movinghub also licenses its technology to other companies, which then rebrand it as their own.
 For example, Tall Poppy uses Movinghub’s technology and services under its own One Smooth Move brand.
 This means even if you sign up with One Smooth Move, you’re still dealing with Movinghub.

-While using a moving service could save you some time, there’s no guarantee you’re getting the whole picture, the best deal, or even connected.
+While using a moving service could save you time, there’s no guarantee you’re getting the whole picture, the best deal, or even connected.
 To reduce your risk, you’ll need to do your homework to figure out if using one of these services will work out in your favour, which could quickly gobble up any time savings.

-The services won’t take responsibility for unsuccessful connections or more expensive bills, so if you’re switching providers via a moving service, ask to see the offer in writing, including the terms and conditions that come with the contract.
+If you’re switching providers via a moving service, ask to see the offer in writing, including the terms and conditions that come with the contract.
 You could also ask the service if it gets paid a commission for both new customers and reconnecting existing customers.

-So how can you find which provider will give you the best internet or power deal?
+How can you find which provider will give you the best internet or power deal?
 Broadband Compare and Powerswitch, both run by Consumer NZ, are comparison websites that show prices from all power and internet retailers available in the market.
 Retailers’ plans are listed by price.
 Powerswitch is owned by Consumer NZ and is funded by us, the Electricity Authority, Gas Industry Company and retailers that opt to pay a fee for switches.
 Retailers may also opt to pay a fee for switches made through Broadband Compare.
 Any revenue is shared with NZ Compare, which owns the site.

 By Tessa Johnstone